Shaikateeqahmed/Triveous_CompanyAssignment/ReadMe.md

 > DELETE /cart

-- if Admin provides a ID of a cart in params, then server will get that cart by ID and Delete the cart.
+- if user provides a ID of a cart in params, then server will get that cart by ID and Delete the cart.

 - Admin will get the following response
    - 200 as Response, if Cart Delete successfully.